AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/metadata-rules/metadata-rules-maintenance.md

 uid: MetadataMaintenance
 ---

-# Stream metadata rules maintenance
+# Maintain a metadata rule

 ## Edit a metadata rule

-To edit an existing metadata rule:
+To edit an existing metadata rule, follow these steps:

 1. In the left pane, select **Data Management** > **Stream Metadata Rules**.